nikclarkson/dotnet-unit-testing/README.md

  mockAuditLogger.Setup(al => al.LogOrder(It.IsAny<Order>(), It.IsAny<OrderResponse>()))
                            .Callback<Order, OrderResponse>((o, or) => actualResult = or.PaymentResult.Success);
 ```
 The `Callback()` gives you a chance to inspect the parameters being passed to the mocked method call.
-We are going to use that opporunity to capture the value we are interested in as the `actualResult` so that a failure message can include both *expected* and *actual* values.
+We are going to use that opportunity to capture the value we are interested in as the `actualResult` so that a failure message can include both *expected* and *actual* values.
 ```csharp
 [Theory]
 [InlineData(true)]